api3dao/oev-docs/docs/oev/overview/auction-cycle.md

 ### Find the winning bid

-If there are multiple eligible bids, the Auctioneer selects the one with the highest bid amount.
-More details on how the auctioneer selects the winning bid can be found in the
+If there are multiple eligible bids, Auctioneer selects the one with the highest bid amount.
+More details on how Auctioneer selects the winning bid can be found in the
 [Auction resolution](/oev/overview/oev-auctioneer.html#auction-resolution)
 section.

 ### Award the winning bid

-After the winning bid is determined, the Auctioneer creates a cryptographic signature and submits it in on the OEV Network.
+After the winning bid is determined, Auctioneer creates a cryptographic signature and submits it in on the OEV Network.
 The signature is to be used on the target chain when capturing the OEV opportunity by the auction winner.